Hairline lowering surgery (forehead reduction)

 - High receding temples.

 - Very tight scalp which would barely give way to any advancement with the hairline lowering procedure in one stage.

 - Surgical drawing—The surgical drawing is made.

 - Incision—An incision is made along the hairline.
 The incision is made just inside the hairline, in an irregular fashion, to avoid a straight scar.
 Straight scars are more conspicuous than irregularly curved ones.
-The blade is also drawn in such a manner that about six weeks after the surgery, the hair starts growing through the scar, making it nearly invisible.
+The angle of the incision is also oblique in such a manner that about six weeks after the surgery, the hair starts growing through the scar, making it nearly invisible.

-- Removal—A section of forehead skin at the hairline is removed.
+- Skin removal—A section of forehead skin at the hairline is removed.

 - Mobilization—The scalp will be detached from the skull and pulled forward.
 Normally an advancement of 1 to 1.5 cm can be achieved.

 - Fixation—The scalp is fixed to the bone using Endotines to prevent it from pulling back.
 This device is made of a bioabsorbable material and dissolves over time.

 - On the day of the procedure and the day after, the patient might experience slight pain or discomfort.
 This can be well managed with the painkillers we will provide you with.